Nebitçi FT: Turkmenistan

-In 2013, Rahim Kurbanmamedov was appointed head coach.
+In 2013 Rahim Kurbanmamedov was appointed head coach.
 In May 2013 the players Balkan FK came in the final of the AFC President's Cup 2013, scoring three wins in the qualifying tournament in Group "C".
 Games were held in Phnom Penh, in the first match, Balkan FK beat Hilal Al-Quds (3–2), the second Beoung Ket Rubber (2–0) and third Sri Lanka Army (5–0).
 In the final stage, that took place in Malaysia, Balkan FK players won Three Star Club (6–0) and Erchim (4–0), thus gaining 6 points reached the final of the 2013 AFC President's Cup.
 They won the 2013 edition of the AFC President's Cup when they beat KRL of Pakistan in the final 1–0.

+In 2015 the team was headed by Ali Gurbani.
+By the end of the season, the club won silver medals in the 2015 Turkmenistan Championship.
+Striker Murat Ýakşiýew became the league's top scorer, netting 31 goals.

+At the beginning of 2016 Turkmen specialist Aleksandr Klimenko took charge of the team.
+In February 2016 Balkan faced Syria's Al-Wahda on neutral ground and was eliminated from the 2016 AFC Cup.
+By the end of the season, the club secured second place in the 2016 Ýokary Liga.

-From September 2018, it again received the name Nebitchi.
+From September 2018 it again received the name Nebitchi.

+In the 2023 season the footballers of FС Nebitchi secured the 3rd place in the Turkmenistan Championship.
+FС Nebitchi accumulated 43 points in 24 matches.
+The team's top scorer was Magtymberdi Berenow, who netted 10 goals.
+This success for the team was guided by head coach Hojaahmet Arazow, supported by assistant coach Ýagmyrmyrat Annamyradow and goalkeeping coach Rejepberdi Bagaberdiýew.

+In December 2024 a grand opening ceremony for the new office building of the FС Nebitchi took place in Balkanabat.
+The event was attended by football veterans from the Balkan Region and representatives of the Football Federation of Turkmenistan.